San Bernardino County, CA

 |IT Based Tactics||✓|

 San Bernardino County is located in Southern California, and is included in the Riverside–San Bernardino–Ontario metropolitan statistical area (also known as the Inland Empire), and is part of the greater Los Angeles–Long Beach combined statistical area.
-The county has over 2.1 million residents, and contains the cities of Victorville, San Bernardino, Hesperia, Ontario, Fontana and Pomona.
+The county has approximately 2.2 million residents, and contains the cities of Victorville, San Bernardino, Hesperia, Ontario, Fontana and Pomona.
 Prostitution and sex trafficking have been identified as substantial problems throughout the county.

 In June 2017, an undercover prostitute operation resulted in the arrest of sex buyers in an 8-hour period.
 Deputies from the San Bernardino County Sheriff’s Victorville Station conducted the operation aimed at identifying prostitutes and those soliciting prostitutes in order to charge them with those crimes.
 Deputies working as decoy prostitutes arrested at least 13 male sex buyers, whose names were included in press releases.